 If there is a Planning and/or Construction Report produced by the provider of the Certificate, it is envisaged that this will be annexed to the Certificate.

-The Certificate includes no specific reference to the Building Safety Act 2022 although that Act might be relevant for certain of the Certificate’s statements, for example where there is a reference to statutory compliance.
+The Certificate includes specific reference to the Building Safety Act 2022 in paragraph 29 of Schedule 3 and that Act might be relevant for other statements in the Certificate, for example where there is a reference to statutory compliance.
 Consideration should be given as to whether that Act affects the Property and if so, whether any specific disclosure should be made.

-Matters relating to that Act are likely to be picked up on technical reports or surveys relating to the Property's condition and paragraph 3.3 of Schedule 1 to the Certificate provides that except as disclosed by the results of the searches listed in Schedule 6, the Certificate does not consider technical reports or surveys relating to the Property's condition and the recipient of the Certificate should consider what investigations it wishes to make in relation to those matters.
+Matters relating to that Act are also likely to be picked up on technical reports or surveys relating to the Property's condition.
+Paragraph 3.3 of Schedule 1 to the Certificate provides that except as disclosed by the results of the searches listed in Schedule 6, the Certificate does not consider technical reports or surveys relating to the Property's condition and the recipient of the Certificate should consider what investigations it wishes to make in relation to those matters.

 Insurance, licensing, environmental reports and climate change risks